Zaynwang1/GSV-coverage/README.md

 All inputs—including your ACS API key, the GSV metadata file, city name, and FIPS codes—are passed via command-line arguments.

 **GeoJSON output**
-Writes an EPSG:3857 GeoJSON file ready for mapping or GIS analyses.
+Writes an EPSG:3857 GeoJSON file ready for mapping or analyses.

 ---